 Tess Taylor is president of the National Association of Record Industry Professionals (NARIP.com, est. 1998) which promotes career advancement, education and good will in the record industry and related music fields.
-She is creator of NARIP’s Music Supervisor Pitch Sessions which have yielded over 1,000 music placements for participants and sold out in Los Angeles, New York, San Francisco, Atlanta, Miami, Berlin, Paris and London.
-She is also creator of NARIP’s Synch Agent Pitch Sessions which have secured twelve synch rep and/or music publishing deals for NARIP members since series inception in 2018.
+She is creator of NARIP’s Music Supervisor Pitch Sessions which have yielded over 2,000 music placements for participants and sold out in Los Angeles, New York, San Francisco, Atlanta, Miami, Berlin, Paris and London.
+She is also creator of NARIP’s Synch Agent Pitch Sessions which have secured twenty-two (22) synch rep and/or music publishing deals for NARIP members since 2018.

 One of the nation’s leading authorities on careers in recorded music, Ms. Taylor has been called The Job Whisperer and has connected countless people to jobs and opportunities through her work in the U.S. and abroad, cultivated business and creative collaborations for almost three decades, helped launch hundreds of projects and several companies.